-Nedeljko RADLOVIĆ Serbian Medical Association Džordža Vašingtona 19 110000 Belgrade Serbia n.radlovic@beotel.net range 1.75-17.75 years, mean 10.01 ± 4.62 years) nonclassical CD confirmed in two of the five reference centers in Serbia during the period from January 1994 to December 2019.
-The study protocol was approved by the local Committees on Ethics.
+The objectives of the study were considered on a sample of 58 children (38 female; with age range of 1.75 to 17.75 years, mean 10.01±4.62 years) nonclassical CD confirmed in two of the five reference centers in Serbia during the period from January 1994 to December 2019.
+The study protocol was approved by local ethics committees.
 The diagnosis of CD was based on the revised criteria of the European Society for Pediatric Gastroenterology, Hepatology and Nutrition (ESPGHAN) from 1989 and on the new ESPGHAN guidelines published in 2012 [9, 18].
-The Oslo definitions for CD were used for differentiation of non-classical and classical type of the disease [10].
+Oslo definitions for CD were used for differentiation of non-classical and classical type of the disease [10].

-In each patient's anamnesis, the exact data related to the onset, duration and type of symptoms on the clinical signs of the underlying disease are required, while in the context of the complete clinical examination each of them accurately measured body length/height and weight and the obtained values compared to the standard for the appropriate age and gender [19].
-The values of body length/ height are expressed in percentages, and deviations in body weight in relation to the ideal in percent.
+In the anamnesis for each patient, the exact data related to the onset, duration and type of symptoms on the clinical signs of the underlying disease are required, while in the context of the complete clinical examination each of them accurately measured body length/height (BL/BH) and weight (BW) and the obtained values compared to the standard for the appropriate age and gender [19].
+The values of BL/BH are expressed in percentages, and deviations in BW in relation to the ideal in percent.
 Additionally, in all patients with short stature, in order to evaluate the maturity of the bone, the x-ray of the left hand "en face" was performed.
 The used reference standard for determining bone age was the Greulich and Pyle Atlas [20].

 Blood count, serum iron and ferritin concentrations and other laboratory nutritional indicators (total proteins, albumin, urea, total cholesterol, 3-glyceride, calcium, phosphorus and alkaline phosphatase), as well as the liver function test (bilirubinemia, total and conjugated, ALT, AST and gamma-glutamyl transferase) were determined by standard laboratory methods from a blood portion taken in the morning and before breakfast.
 The obtained findings are compared with standard reference values [21].
-The diagnostic criterion for anemia was level of the hemoglobin (Hb) for children up to the age of five below 110 g/l for those 5-11 years below 115 g/l and for those over 11 years of 120 g/l [22].
-The Hb value of 100-109 g/l was classified as a mild anemia, 70-99 g/l moderate, and below 70 g/l severe [22].
-The reference value for the iron serum concentration was 10.7-31.3 μmol/l [21].
+The diagnostic criterion for anemia was level of the hemoglobin (Hb) for children up to 5 years below 110 g/I for those 5 to 11 years below 115 g/I and older than 11 years of 120 g/I [22].
+The Hb value of 100-109 g/I was classified as a slight anemia, from 70 to 99 g/I moderate, and below 70 g/I severe [22].
+The reference value for the iron serum concentration was 10.7-31.3 μmol/I [21].
 In patients with hypertransaminasemia, the serum creatine phosphokinase activity was determined, so any of them, in addition to the absence of cholestas and hemolysis, had no elements for rhabdomyolysis.
 In addition, none received any of the medications followed by an increase in the serum level of transaminases, nor did it have an intercurrent infection that would produce this effect.